Custom keys

-Here, we are adding a hardcoded value.
-Whenever chalk inserts or reports this metadata key, you should expect to see the same hardcoded value.
+First let’s add a custom key with a hardcoded value.
+Whenever chalk inserts or reports this metadata key, we’ll see the fixed value.

 # Hardcode a value.